-- 1. Remove any attachments. - 2.
-Park the machine on a level surface, ensuring that only 1 sprocket half is engaged with the track (Figure 60).
+- Remove any attachments. - Park the machine on a level surface, ensuring that only 1 sprocket half is engaged with the track (Figure 60).

 - 1. Sprocket half

-- 3. Engage the parking brake.
+- Engage the parking brake.

-- 4. Lower the loader arms so that they are approximately 20 to 25 cm (8 to 10 inches) above the frame.
+- Lower the loader arms so that they are approximately 20 to 25 cm (8 to 10 inches) above the frame.

-- 5. Shut off the engine and remove the key.
+- Shut off the engine and remove the key.
+5.

-- 6. Raise the machine off the ground until you can access the inside of the track beneath the machine.
+- Lift the side of the machine with the track you are replacing.
 Support the machine using jack stands.